Tsakhiagiin Elbegdorj: Journalism career

-Legislative career
+Political ascent (1990-1998)

-Elbegdorj was elected to the Parliament four times, in 1990, 1992, 1996 and 2008.
+Elbegdorj was elected to the State Great Khural four times, in 1990, 1992, 1996 and 2008.
 As a Member of the People's Congress, Elbegdorj co-drafted and co-adopted Mongolia's new Constitution on 13 January 1992.
 The new Constitution guaranteed human rights, democracy, freedom of religion, and free speech.
-An international intellectual once referred Elbegdorj as "Mongolia's Thomas Jefferson."
+An international intellectual once referred Elbegdorj as "Mongolia's Thomas Jefferson".
 Elbegdorj, as the chairman of the Democratic Party, co-led the Democratic Union Coalition to its historic victory in the 1996 parliamentary elections.
-He served as the Majority Leader of the State Great Hural (Parliament) in 1996–2000 and as the Vice Speaker of the Parliament in 1996–1998.
+He served as the Majority Leader of the State Great Khural in 1996–2000 and as the Deputy Chairman of the State Great Khural in 1996–1998.

 Elbegdorj founded and worked as the head of Mongolia's first Entrepreneurs Association in 1991 as well.
 The association helped to privatize livestock for free to their herders from the socialist collective farms.
 As a result, the first private property was given to almost half of Mongolia's entire population.
 He supported the privatization of state-owned properties and assets and land.

-While as the chairman of the State Commission on Rehabilitation, Elbegdorj initiated and brought the state to apologize for the victims and families of over 36,000 people who had been persecuted and mass massacred during the years of Mongolian People's Party's communist rule.
+While as the chairman of the State Commission on Rehabilitation, Elbegdorj initiated and brought the state to apologize for the victims and families of over 36,000 people who had been persecuted and massacred during the years of Mongolian People's Party's communist rule.
 He played a key role in the approval of the Rehabilitation Law, which provided rehabilitation and compensation to the survivors and families of political victims, and recovery from the Stalinist purges and prohibited future violation of human rights.
 In addition, the law established a Memorial Day for Political Victims.

-Furthermore, Elbegdorj was a member of the National Counseling Committee of the Democratic Party in 1994–2009; leader and chairman of the Democratic Party in 1996–1999, and April 2006 – September 2008 respectively; and chairman of the Democratic Union Coalition of the Mongolian National Democratic Party and Mongolian Social Democratic Party in 1996–2000.
+Furthermore, Elbegdorj was a member of the National Counseling Committee of the Democratic Party in 1994–2009; leader and chairman of the Mongolian National Democratic Party (MNDP) in 1996–1999, and April 2006 – September 2008 respectively; and chairman of the Democratic Union Coalition of the MNDP and Mongolian Social Democratic Party in 1996–2000.

-Prime minister

-Elbegdorj served as the prime minister of Mongolia twice; 1998 and 2004–2006.
+First premiership (1998)